wazo-platform/wazo-platform.org/content/uc-doc/contributors/sccp.md

 Network Configuration for 7920/7921
 ===================================

-Here\'s how to to configure a hostapd based AP on a Debian host so that both a 7920 and 7921 Wi-Fi phone can connect to it.
+Here's how to to configure a hostapd based AP on a Debian host so that both a 7920 and 7921 Wi-Fi phone can connect to it.

 The 7920 is older than the 7921 and is pretty limited in its Wi-Fi